vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 bathed in cold water and worship with upacāras of gandha, flowers &c.; gift of four jars filled with water in the first year, of eight jars in the 2nd, of 12 jars in the 3rd year and of 16 jars in the 4th; dakṣiṇā of gold; so named after a brāhmaṇa called Pipitaka; VKV 19-20, VKK 252-258, TT 114.

 Pisācacaturdasi-on Cai. kr.
-14th; worship of Saṅkara and
+14th; worship of Śhaṅkara and

-utsava at night; Nikumbha worships Saṅkara on that day, therefore Nikumbha should be honoured and bali ( offering ) should be made to piśācas in cowpens, rivers, roads, peaks
+utsava at night; Nikumbha worships Śhaṅkara on that day, therefore Nikumbha should be honoured and bali ( offering ) should be made to piśācas in cowpens, rivers, roads, peaks

 &c.; NM 55–56, verses 674-681.
 Piśāca-mocana-(1) on Mārg. śu.
 14, bath near Kapardīśvara